Blog Article: Designer Initials, Signatures and Monograms on Coins

 JF - John Flanagan.
 U.S. Mint, on coins issued for the United States; on his portrait of George Washington the initials are on the neck truncation.

 JFM - Joseph Francis Menna.
-U.S. Mint, on coins issued for the United States.
+U.S. Mint, on coins issued for the United States (2007 - present); also on United Kingdom commemoratives issued by the Royal Mint in 2024.

 JG - Justin Graham.
 Perth Mint, on coins issued for Australia.